Killing of Melanie Carpenter: Investigation

 The afternoon that Carpenter went missing, a bank security camera recorded a 37-year-old man, Fernand Auger, making a $300 withdrawal using Carpenter's debit card, and the footage was shown on national TV the next day.
 Auger was a drifter from Ontario, frequently working as a waiter in restaurants, and had been a resident of Calgary, Alberta, until moving to British Columbia days before the murder.
 In August 1994, Auger had been released from prison in Bowden, Alberta, where he had served a 16-month sentence for armed robbery, and was on parole at the time.
 Auger quickly became the number one suspect in the abduction, and a warrant was issued for his arrest.

 On January 15, 1995, Auger was found dead at a vacant home in High River, Alberta, 55 km south of Calgary, by a real estate agent during a viewing with a client.
 Auger had committed suicide in a garage on the property by inhaling carbon monoxide fumes from the engine of his car, a Hyundai Excel rented from Calgary.

 Carpenter's corpse was found by hikers shortly afterwards along an isolated road in a First Nations reserve near Hope, a rural town in Fraser Canyon, British Columbia, 45 km northeast of Chilliwack.
 Carpenter's body had been abandoned in a crevice and concealed by a white blanket.

 Aftermath

 In 1995, the Melanie Carpenter Foundation was established to create a memorial for Carpenter.
-After her death, Carpenter's father formed a petition to keep murderers in prison as speeches were made, petitions were signed and rallies were held in protest against Canada's parole system.
+After her death, Carpenter's father formed a petition to keep murderers in prison.